 Once you have your mailbox its location needs to be measured.
 USPS lays out guidelines regarding this.

-Something to be aware of from a safety perspective is that the mailbox, and its supporting post, must not be made up of metal or any concrete that doesn’t bend or fall over when hit by any vehicle.
+Something to be aware of from a safety perspective when you install a mailbox is that the box, and its supporting post, must not be made up of metal or any concrete that doesn’t bend or fall over when hit by any vehicle.
 The Federal Highway Administration recommends:

 Digging a hole at an appropriate location.